Home » News » Company News » JN Inconel 718 Product Overview

 Inconel Physical and Mechanical Properties

 • Inconel 718 Thermal Conductivity: Thermal conductivity is relatively low, around 6.5 - 11.7 W/m·K depending on temperature.
-This means heat doesn't flow through it easily, which can be an advantage (insulation) or disadvantage (heat buildup during machining).
+This means heat doesn't flow through it easily, which can be an advantage or disadvantage (heat buildup during machining).

 • Inconel 718 Hardness: Hardness varies significantly depending on heat treatment.
 In the annealed condition, it's typically around Rockwell B 85-95.
 After full aging (precipitation hardening), it achieves impressive hardness, often Rockwell C 35-45 (Inconel 718 hardness, 718 Inconel hardness).
 This directly impacts wear resistance and machinability.